 At Mmofra, we have used informal, outdoor space for our programs for many years.
 We are advocates for open space in the built environment for children, as well as child-centered design of outdoor and indoor spaces – and we believe the need for them is even more pressing as Ghana, and the African continent as a whole, continues to urbanize.

-Now, with the help of an international network of architects, planners, engineers, educators and artists, we are turning a two-acre plot in Accra’s Dzorwulu neighborhood into a sustainably designed, child-focused park concept.
-Join the discussion over on our Facebook page!
+Now, with the help of an international network of architects, planners, engineers, educators and artists, we are turning a two-acre plot in Accra’s Dzorwulu neighborhood into Mmofra Place, a sustainably designed, child-focused park concept.
+Regular updates appear on our Facebook page!

 How it began